zolotarevandrew/my-learning-tracker/log.md

 **c# records, structs, classes**:

-record is just wrapper around class, has some additional methods, and implements iequatable. record created like this record MyRecord(string Name) - has a deconstruct method, and init only setters.
+record is just wrapper around class, has some additional methods, and implements iequatable. record created like this: record MyRecord(string Name) - has a deconstruct method, and init only setters.

 simple struct has no equality operator ==, should only use Equals (no boxing). record struct implements IEquatable and has equality operator ==, useful for DDD ValueObjects.